The spatial computer: A model for energy-efficient parallel computation: Coarse-grained and Hierarchical Architectures

 We defined our model with constant memory and send/receive operations per processor.
-Because our model inherently rewards locality of computation, bounds in terms of constant memory translate into bounds for larger local memories, in which case fewer processors are needed.
-Specifically, we define an $S$-fat spatial computer as a spatial computer where each processor has $S$ local memory and queue sizes and can send and receive up to $S$ messages per time-step.
+Because our model inherently rewards locality of computation, bounds in terms of constant memory translate into bounds for larger local memories and even to arbitrarily nested hierarchical architectures.